KeeVeeGames/quicksort.gml/README.md

 # quicksort.gml
 This is a small script implementing modified quicksort algorithm for arrays in GameMaker: Studio.
 Can be used for imeplementing custom List types based on array or other fun things.
+Example of using: [ListArray](https://github.com/KeeVeeGames/ListArray.gml).

 ## Syntax:
 ```js